Craven Works Job Fair goes virtual, taking precautions against coronavirus

 The Craven Works Job Fair is going virtual because of COVID-19.

-Organizers says the move is still as beneficial as a physical one stop site for employers and applicants to meet.
+Organizers say the move is still as beneficial as a physical one-stop site for employers and applicants to meet.

-Jeff Wood, executive director for the Craven 100 Alliance said “you know it might even be a chance for some folks, that wouldn’t be able to get away during the middle of a day for a job fair, that they might be able to provide their resume, to some folks who are lokoing for some qualified candidates.”
+Jeff Wood, executive director for the Craven 100 Alliance said: “you know it might even be a chance for some folks, that wouldn’t be able to get away during the middle of a day for a job fair, that they might be able to provide their resume, to some folks who are looking for some qualified candidates.”

 The virtual job fair will start Tuesday, March 17 and last until March 31.